Resolution-robust Large Mask Inpainting with Fourier Convolutions: Related Work

 \section{Related Work}

 Early data-driven approaches to image inpainting relied on patch-based~\cite{Criminisi03exemplar} and nearest neighbor-based~\cite{Hays07millions} generation.
-Advances in deep learning have made data-driven approaches to image inpainting considerably more popular.
-Thus,~\cite{pathak2016context} was among the first works that used a convolutional neural network with an encoder-decoder architecture trained in an adversarial way~\cite{goodfellow2014generative}.
+One of the first inpainting works in deep learning era~\cite{pathak2016context} used a convnet with an encoder-decoder architecture trained in an adversarial way~\cite{goodfellow2014generative}.
 This approach remains commonly used for deep inpainting to date.
 Another popular group of choices for the completion network is architectures based on U-Net~\cite{ronneberger2015u}, such as~\cite{liu2018image, yan2018shift, zeng2019learning, liu2020rethinking}.

 One common concern is the ability of the network to grasp the local and global context.
 Towards this end,~\cite{iizuka2017globally} proposed to incorporate dilated convolutions~\cite{yu2015multi} to expand receptive field; besides, two discriminators were supposed to encourage global and local consistency separately.
 In~\cite{wang2018image}, the use of branches in the completion network with varying receptive fields was suggested.
 To borrow information from spatially distant patches,~\cite{yu2018generative} proposed the contextual attention layer.
 Alternative attention mechanisms were suggested in~\cite{liu2019coherent, xie2019image, zheng2019pluralistic}.
 Our study confirms the importance of the efficient propagation of information between distant locations.
-One variant of our approach also relies heavily on dilated convolutional blocks, as proposed recently for matching tasks in~\cite{schuster2019sdc}.
-As an even better alternative, we propose a different mechanism based on transformations in frequency domain (fast Fourier convolutions), proposed very recently for recognition tasks in~\cite{chi2020ffc}.
+One variant of our approach relies heavily on dilated convolutional blocks, inspired by~\cite{schuster2019sdc}.
+As an even better alternative, we propose a mechanism based on transformations in the frequency domain (FFC)~\cite{chi2020ffc}.
 This also aligns with a recent trend on using Transformers in computer vision~\cite{dosovitskiy2020image,esser2021taming} and treating Fourier transform as a lightweight replacement to the self-attention~\cite{lee2021fnet,rao2021global}.